Ego the Living Planet: Powers and abilities

 The living planet named Ego has been called a "bioverse".
-Every part of its substance, including the atmosphere itself, is alive as much as it is controlled by the consciousness of Ego.
-It often transforms its surface to appear as a giant face to address powerful beings and can shape its terrain to suit the circumstances.
-Ego can use its substance to display plant-like growth, manipulate its weather, and generate earthquakes, volcanoes, geysers, and canyons.
-Ego can transform its surface into a dead world or a beautiful paradise to lure unwitting space travelers to its surface.
-It has various internal features similar to a biological lifeform, like large tunnels that have been compared to arteries and its consciousness is inside a giant, brain-like organ deep below its surface.
-To defend itself, it extrudes tentacles that reach out into space and produce vast numbers of Antibodies: powerful, non-sentient humanoids that it mentally commands.
-Ego can also create a protective shield of solid clouds to defend from space attacks, raise its internal temperature to burn life forms inside, has digestive organs to absorb living beings, and an immune system that lets him release the previously mentioned Antibodies to attack intruders.
-It can also control its own radiation and magnetic fields to fool scanners or attract ships.
+Every part of his substance, including the atmosphere itself, is alive as much as it is controlled by the consciousness of Ego.
+He often molds his surface to appear as a giant face to address sentient beings and can shape his terrain at will, capable of terraforming his surface into a dead world or a beautiful paradise to lure unwitting space travelers.
+Ego has various internal features similar to a biological lifeform, with his consciousness being contained in a giant, brain-like organ below the surface.
+To defend himself, Ego can generate massive tentacles and Antibodies: non-sentient humanoid warriors that he commands, manipulate his own weather, raise his internal temperature, generate solid clouds to defend from space attacks, and control his own radiation and magnetic fields.

 Ego can generate vast psionic energies that rival a hungered Galactus at their peak.
-It can project energy blasts to obliterate starships or planets, read minds and scan their biological structure, and communicate to sentient beings using telepathy.
-If its energy reserves are greatly reduced, Ego can restore them by devouring planets, tapping into stars, or digesting large numbers of living beings.
-Its psionic abilities are also how it controls its biosphere.
+He can project energy blasts to obliterate starships and planets, read minds and scan their biological structure, and use telepathy to communicate with sentient beings and mentally attack them.
+If his energy reserves diminish, Ego can restore them by devouring planets, tapping into stars, or digesting living beings.

-Additionally, Ego is exceptionally intelligent, although as its name suggests, it harbors an extreme superiority complex and can be emotional if thwarted.
-For a while, Ego was propelled through space via the engine Galactus implanted on its south pole, but eventually gained control of it through its vast mental powers, allowing it to travel through hyperspace at enormous speeds.
-However, the device was later removed and mastered how to travel at warp speeds without it.
+Additionally, Ego is exceptionally intelligent, although as his name suggests, he harbors an extreme superiority complex and can be emotional if thwarted.
+For a while, Ego was propelled through space via the engine Galactus implanted on his south pole and controlled by his psionic powers, but eventually learned to travel at faster-than-light speeds without it.

 Other versions

 Amalgam Comics

-In the Amalgam Comics published jointly by Marvel Comics and DC Comics, Oa the Living Planet, an amalgamation version of Ego and DC's Planet Oa, was featured under the Amalgam Comics imprint in Iron Lantern #1, where he is the source of power for the Green Lantern Corps.
-Another version of Ego in the Amalgam universe appeared in Thorion of the New Asgods as Ego-Mass, an amalgamation of Ego and the Source Wall.
+Two characters based on Ego appear in the Amalgam Comics universe: Oa the Living Planet, a fusion of Ego and Oa, and Ego-Mass, a fusion of Ego and the Source.